-Function Definition

-Spectrometer Channel: Wavelength range [nm]: Multiply with:

-Master ▼ From 500,0 To 600,0 1,000
+Function Definition , Spectrometer Channel: Master ▼ Wavelength range (nm): From 500,0 To 600,0 Multiply with: 1,000

 In case a function is defined to display the integral versus time, the following parameters can be set: Spectrometer Channel.
 The default is Master, but in case more channels are available, this can be changed to Slave1, Slave2.....up to Slave7.